 - Treats for yourself

-There’s a lot of gray area here and one mama’s want may be someone else’s need.
-The point isn’t to nitpick.
+There’s a lot of gray area here and the point isn’t to nitpick.
 The goal here is to put what you’re spending in perspective.

 That’s what happens when you focus on your spending.